garrandall/popular-music-data/tracks/snoop-dogg-snoop-dogg.md

 Manuev'in to this, groovin to this
 Dippin to this, flippin to this, trippin to this
 Ain't no skippin to this, trust this
-Bust this, it's too hot to touch this (ahh!)
+Bust this, it's too hot to touch this (ah!)
 He say, she say, I say no way
 Don't need foreplay, okay, obey
 Everything that I say..